Frequently Asked Questions

 Please refer to the Guidelines for Family Assistance in the Family Support Services section.

 If my child is being treated at a hospital in the New York metropolitan area but does not live there, are we still be eligible for assistance?
 Friends of Karen offers very limited assistance to families whose children do not reside within Friends of Karen’s guideline area.
 This determination is made on a case by case basis after the intake process with a Friends of Karen social worker.
-For more information, you can contact Myrna Lugo or (212) 308-1378 ext.3.
+For more information, you can call (212) 308-1378 ext.3.

 How does Friends of Karen determine financial need?